-The rate of disability among the 60+ population in Auglaize and Allen Counties2 closely mirrors the state of Ohio.
-In 2000, the most common type of disability reported was physical, followed by sensory, self-care, and mental impairments, respectively (see Figure 4).
+The rate of disability among the 60+ population in Medina County closely mirrors the state of Ohio.
+In 2000, the most common type of disability reported was physical, followed by sensory, mental, and self-care impairments, respectively (see Figure 4 and Table 4a in the Appendix).
 According to the Census, a physical impairment is defined as a long-lasting condition that substantially limits one or more basic physical activities such as walking, climbing stairs, reaching, lifting or carrying.
 Sensory impairments include blindness, deafness, or any severe and long-lasting vision or hearing impairment.
 Mental health impairment is defined as having difficulty learning, remembering or concentrating because of a physical, mental, or emotional condition that lasts 6 months or more.
 Self-care impairments include difficulty dressing, bathing, or getting around the house as a result of a long-lasting condition (6 months or more).
 It should be noted that these categories are not mutually exclusive.
 Respondents could have multiple impairments, which may span more than one disability category.
-In 2000, 35.7% of the 60+ population in Auglaize and Allen Counties had at least one disability.
+In 2000, 28.8% of the 60+ population in Medina County had at least one disability.

-Figure 4

-Proportion of Population Age 60+, with Sensory,

-Physical, Mental and Self-Care Disabilities,

-Allen and Auglaize Counties & Ohio, 2000
+Figure 4 Proportion of Population Age 60+, with Sensory, Physical, Mental and Self-Care Disabilities, Medina County & Ohio, 2000